erikvanoosten/metrics-scala/docs/Testing.md

 `InstrumentedBuilder` | metrics       | `FreshMetricRegistry`
 `CheckedBuilder`      | health checks | `FreshHealthCheckRegistry`
 *both*                | *both*        | `FreshRegistries`

+(*) Note: Before dropwizard-metrics 4.1 registering a health check under an existing name is a no-op.
+This means that without the `FreshRegistries` your unit test will not fail, but you will not be able to test the behavior of your health checks.

 Previous: [Instrumenting Actors](Actors.md) Up: [Manual](Manual.md) Next: [Hdrhistogram](Hdrhistogram.md)